 New year, new project?
-Sounds about right – what a better way to begin 2022 than with a renovation?
+Sounds about right – what a better way to start fresh than with a renovation?
 No matter big or small, it gets your creative juices flowing and definitely gives you something to look forward to in the new year.

 With the world shifting and us spending more time at home, I bet we’ve all had those ‘ahaaa’ moments and visions of how we could improve our rooms.
 I certainly have.